Lapland on a Budget: Our 3 Day Rovaniemi Itinerary

 Come along with us and discover the affordable side of Lapland that’s just as fantastic as the pricey tours.

-I'll start by explaining our flights and the accommodation we choose before touching on getting around in Lapland.
-Then I'll I go through our 3 day itinerary.
+I’ll start by explaining our flights, then accommodation we chose, before touching on getting around in Lapland and our 3 day itinerary.
+Most importantly what it all cost (as that's what most people want to know most!).

-We found flights using the Skyscanner tool on our website.
-If you're looking for the cheapest dates, once you have inputted the party size and destination, you can then select to search for the entire month under the 'flexible dates' section to find the cheapest combinations.
+We found flights using the Skyscanner website.
+If you’re looking for the cheapest dates, once you have inputted the party size and destination, you can then select to search for the entire month under the ‘flexible dates’ section to find the cheapest combinations.
+This feature works best on the Skyscanner app, rather than the desktop.

 The flights we found for Rovaniemi were just £48 return from Liverpool.
 As this was a short trip we travelled using our free hand luggage allowance which was one back pack each and we found this perfectly doable.
 We also chose not to pre-book seats together, although we did end up swopping with a couple on the way out, so were sat together for the outbound flight at least.